ibm-hyper-protect/contract-go/docs/README.md

 1. Path of folder

 #### Outputs
-1. Base64 of TGZ where TGZ is the contents of given folder
+1. Base64 of TGZ where TGZ is the contents of a given folder
 2. Checksum of input
 3. Checksum of output
 4. Error (If any)